Women's empowerment

 Then-First Lady Michelle Obama greets students during a Room to Read event with First Lady Bun Rany of Cambodia in support of the Let Girls Learn initiative, at Hun Sunni Prasat Bakong High School in Siem Reap, Cambodia, March 21, 2015.

 Women's empowerment (or female empowerment) may be defined in several ways, including accepting women's viewpoints, making an effort to seek them and raising the status of women through education, awareness, literacy, equal status in society, better livelihood and training.
 Women's empowerment equips and allows women to make life-determining decisions through the different societal problems.
-They may have the opportunity to re-define gender roles or other such roles, which allow them more freedom to pursue desired goals.
+They may have the opportunity to redefine gender roles or other such roles, which allow them more freedom to pursue desired goals.

 Women's empowerment has become a significant topic of discussion in development and economics.
 Economic empowerment allows women to control and benefit from resources, assets, and income.
 It also aids in the ability to manage risks and improve women's well-being.
 It can result in approaches to support trivialized genders in a particular political or social context.
 While often interchangeably used, the more comprehensive concept of gender empowerment concerns people of any gender, stressing the distinction between biological and gender as a role.
 Women empowerment helps boost women's status through literacy, education, training and awareness creation.
-Furthermore, women's empowerment refers to women's ability to make strategic life choices that were previously denied them.
+Furthermore, women's empowerment refers to women's ability to make strategic life choices that were previously denied to them.